1. Home

 Specialized Clinical Pharmacist

-A board certified pharmacist is a highly qualified healthcare professional who has earned certification from a recognized certification board in a specialized area of pharmacy practice.
-Board certification is a rigorous process that requires extensive training, experience, and knowledge in a particular area of pharmacy practice beyond the minimum requirements for licensure.
+A board-certified pharmacist is a highly qualified healthcare professional who has earned certification from a recognized certification board in a specialized area of pharmacy practice.
+Board certification is a rigorous process that requires extensive training, experience, and knowledge beyond the minimum requirements for licensure in a particular area of pharmacy practice.

-Board certification is voluntary and is recognized as a mark of excellence in the pharmacy profession.
-In this article, we will explore what a board certified pharmacist is, the different types of board certifications available, what a board certified pharmacist does day to day, and the various practice settings where a board certified pharmacist may work.
+Board certification is voluntary and recognized as a mark of excellence in the pharmacy profession.
+In this section, we will explore what a board-certified pharmacist is, the different types of board certifications available, what a board-certified pharmacist does daily, and the various practice settings where a board-certified pharmacist may work.

 Board certification in pharmacy practice is mainly available through the Board of Pharmacy Specialties (BPS).
 Other advanced certifications exist to manage specific chronic diseases.
 Several examples of these are the National Certification Board for Diabetes Educators (NCBDE) in the management of diabetes and the Asthma Educator Specialist (AE-C) certification for the management of asthma.
 The Board of Pharmacy Specialties offers certification in specialty pharmacy practice areas.